The two homeopathy programmes are supported by two separate, yet linked teams: one for the attendance course and the other for home study.

 Mani & Amanda Norland, Directors:

 Mani and Amanda are both responsible for the management of the home study courses.
 Both look after the day-to-day running of The School of Health and business planning.
-Amanda focuses on tutor and student care.
-She deals with all aspects of tutor liaison, training and development.
-She also oversees the supervision application process as well as the book-buying side of the business.
+Amanda focuses on tutor and student care, finances and bookkeeping.
+She deals with aspects of tutor liaison, training and development.
 Mani focuses on brand development, sales and marketing.
 He looks after all advertising and PR.